syuilo/Misskey.old/doc/softwares.md

 ### .NET
 * [M#](https://github.com/marihachi/msharp) - MisskeyAPI Library For C#

+### Java
+* [JMisskey](https://github.com/xReiju/JMisskey) - is a library for Java.
+You can operate accounts of Misskey in Java with JMisskey.

 ----
 Want to add your software to the list?
 Please send a pull request!